ajazahmedshah30/cs744-kv-system-design/Readme.md

 # cs744-kv-system-design

-This project is a simple HTTP-based Key-Value Store written in C++ for the CS744 Distributed Systems course.
+This project is a simple HTTP-based Key-Value Store written in C++.
 It supports basic create, read, and delete operations over HTTP.
 Data is stored in a SQLite database, and an in-memory cache is used to improve performance.

 ---